qgtcollab/qgtcollab.github.io/theory.md

 We study the exclusive near-threshold photo-production of heavy quarkonium in the framework of the GPD factorization, taking the J/ψ production as an example.
 Due to the threshold kinematics, the Compton-like amplitudes are related to gluon GPDs at large skewness ξ, distinct from the common kinematics in asymptotic high energy where the skewness is typically small.
 We discuss the nature of large-ξ expansion of these amplitudes in terms of the moments of gluon GPDs in the large-ξ limit.
 Based on that, we propose several ways to extract the first few moments of the gluon GPDs from these amplitudes, with the leading ones corresponding to the gluonic gravitational or energy-momentum tensor form factors (GFFs).
 We apply these methods to analyze the recent near-threshold J/ψ production measurements by the J/ψ 007 experiment and GlueX collaboration, and find that the ξ-scaling of the measured differential cross sections is consistent with the asymptotic behavior.
 However, the current data are not accurate enough yet for a complete determination of the gluonic GFFs, and therefore we consider some prospects for better extractions in the future.

+The figure here demonstrates the sensitivity of the total cross sections σ (nb) on different weights of Cg-form factor contributions with rC= 1, rC= 0, and rC=−1, respectively.

 # Spin-Orbital Correlations in Nucleons in the Large-Nc Limit

 June-Young Kim, Ho-Yeon Won, Hyun-Chul Kim, Christian Weiss, Spin-orbit correlations in the nucleon in the large-Nc limit, [Phys.Rev.D 110 (2024) 5, 054026](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.110.054026), Published: Sep 1, 2024